 Lethargy

-Cats with more advanced FGVS will experience episodes that look similar to seizures.
+Cats with more advanced FGVS may experience episodes that can look similar to seizures.
 This can happen when the cat has a collection of the common symptoms occurring all at once.

 Facial Drooping

-You may see drooping on one side of the face with some cats with FGVS.
-This drooping often occurs because of inflammation in the inner and middle ear on that side of the face or even worse, a tumor.
+You may see drooping on one side of the face with some cats suffering from FGVS.
+This drooping often occurs because of inflammation in the inner and middle ear on that side of the face, or even worse, a tumor.

-Your vet will check your cat very carefully with a thorough examination of the ear first.
-Your vet will also check your cat's eyes and take blood tests.
-Imaging tests may be done to rule out tumors if the initial tests are inconclusive.
+Your vet will do a thorough examination of your cat's ear first, then they'll check their eyes and take blood tests.
+Imaging tests, such as X-rays or an ultrasound, may be done to rule out tumors if the initial tests are inconclusive.
 It's not uncommon for a vet to find no definitive reason for the problem.

 Treatment for Feline Vestibular Disease